-Denial of a request for such reclassification may be appealed within 30 days to the assistant vice president for finance with a final appeal to the Residency Appeals Committee.
-Petition for review of the final appeal must be made within 30 days to the circuit court of Rockingham County.
+Returning students may apply for reclassification from out-of-state to in-state status through Student Financial Services.
+Denial of a request for such reclassification may be appealed within 30 days to the assistant vice president for finance with a final appeal within 30 days to the Residency Appeals Committee.
+Petition for review of this final appeal must be made within 30 days to the Circuit Court of Rockingham County.

-The Code of Virginia requires that applications for reclassification be received in the Office of Student Financial Services prior to the first day of class for the term in which eligibility is claimed.
+A change to in-state status may be made for a semester only when the completed application for reclassification form is received in Student Financial Services prior to the first day of classes for that semester.
 Students are responsible for paying out-of-state tuition rates until in-state status has been approved.

-Student Refunds
+Refunds